LightForm-group/sxrd-tiff-summer/README.md

 sxrd-tiff-summer
 -----------

 A Python notebook for summing and subtracting synchrotron diffraction pattern images, using the scikit-image package.
-Can be used to sum together and average the intensity distribution from a series of synchrotron diffraction pattern images, to produce a single diffraction pattern image as a measurement of bulk crystallographic properties.
+The notebook can be used to sum together and average the intensity distribution from a series of synchrotron diffraction pattern images, to produce a single diffraction pattern image as a measurement of bulk crystallographic properties.
 Also includes a notebook for mapping a grid matrix of average and maximum intensity values recorded from individual diffraction pattern images.

 The package works with diffraction pattern image data in the form of .tif or .tiff images.
-If the data is in the form of .cbf images then the images can be converted to tiff format using a notebook in the [pyFAI-integration-caking](https://github.com/LightForm-group/pyFAI-integration-caking) Python package.
+If the data is in the form of .cbf images then the images can be converted to tiff format using a notebook from the [pyFAI-integration-caking](https://github.com/LightForm-group/pyFAI-integration-caking) Python package.

 Development
 --------------